-First of all, there is the Old Nine Course, that winds its way around the Sandy Lane Estate since 1961.
+First of all, there is the Old Nine Course, which winds its way around the Sandy Lane Estate since 1961.

-The Sandy Lane Golf and Country Club is a unique 18-hole course which incorporates five lakes and is renowned as one of the most picturesque golf courses in the world.
+The Sandy Lane Golf and Country Club is a unique 18-hole course that incorporates five lakes and is renowned as one of the most picturesque golf courses in the world.

 Finally, there is the Green Monkey golf course designed by Tom Fazio, which is 18 holes and 7,343-yards.
 Professional golfers recommend this as a top must-play course around the world.

-On the south coast, in the parish of Christ Church, you will find the Barbados Golf Club.
+On the south coast, you will find the Barbados Golf Club in the parish of Christ Church.
 This 18-hole golf course is open to locals and visitors with reasonably priced green fees.
 Playing golf in Barbados at this course has always been an enjoyable experience.

 Located in the parish of Christ Church on the south coast of Barbados is the 9-hole Rockley Golf and Country Club.